SISTER NOTEJaimie Seaton

 With my son, I developed gestational diabetes and was put on a strict diet that limited my carbs to such microscopic levels that it may as well have been a no-carb diet.
 I craved sugar so badly that I packed a bag of Milano cookies in my hospital bag to eat after the birth.
 Unfortunately, I ended up having to have an emergency cesarean section and was knocked out on morphine for hours after the birth.
 When I awoke I asked for the cookies and was told I inhaled them as soon as I came out of surgery while simultaneously pushing the morphine button.
 I guess no amount of pain was going to keep me from those cookies!

 Both pregnancies and births were difficult and challenging.
 I had moments of extreme exhaustion and also fear.
 Here’s the good news—I got through it.
 I survived and have two gorgeous children who enrich my life in ways I never dreamed possible.
 And you will get through it, too.

 I have one rule here: there are no stupid questions.
 Sure, your mom and half the people you know went through pregnancy, but this is your pregnancy, which makes it unique in all the world.
 So ask away.
 And if you just need to vent, you can do that, too.
-And be sure to check out Sister Chat, the various Tribes, and our closed Facebook group ESME pregnancy.
+And be sure to check out Sister Chat and our various Tribes.